CompleteMerchantSolutions/payment-service-example/README.md

 5. Update the following variables in .env:
     * **USERNAME** (Your [dashboard.transactionplatform.com](https://dashboard.transactionplatform.com) username)
     * **PASSWORD** (Your [dashboard.transactionplatform.com](https://dashboard.transactionplatform.com) password)

-    If you have questions about any of these variables please contact us via the [Emvio Support Slack Channel](https://emviosupport.slack.com).

 6. Run Get Json Web Token (JWT):